 A physical device like a USB key is more secure than SMS, but this can be easily misplaced, which would lock you out.
 Also, the USB key method is most useful when securing physical devices, but many applications and web services also use MFA.

 Using an app like Microsoft Authenticator, Google Authenticator, or another similar app is the MFA method we recommend to our managed IT services clients.

 Why Is Multi Factor Authentication More Secure?

 Multi-factor authentication significantly improves the security of any system that it is used to secure.
 This is because, even if an attacker knew your login and password, they would be unable to obtain access to your account so long as you had MFA active.
-They’d need your login details, as well as physical access to your phone, in order to obtain access.
+They’d need your details, as well as physical access to your unlocked phone, in order to obtain circumvent the authentication.

-MFA codes are virtually always time-sensitive, and they will expire in a few minutes.
-Therefore, a hacker would not only require physical access to your device, but they would also require it at the exact time they attempted to gain access to your account.
+MFA codes are always time-sensitive, and normally expire in a few minutes.
+Therefore, a hacker would not only require physical access to your unlocked device, but they would also require it at the exact moment they attempted to log in.

 Need More Cybersecurity Help?